Ultimate Root Beer Float Recipe

 Do you want to know how to make the perfect root beer float?
 Well, this recipe shows you how!
 You can whip these up in literally no time at all for the kids and even make an alcoholic adult version for you and your friends to enjoy.

 The Ultimate Root Beer Float will elevate your traditional recipe to float stardom!
 Nothing says childhood nostalgia like a Root Beer Float.
 (Adults only version also included.)

-The classic Root Beer Float only has 2 ingredients: Root Beer and Vanilla Ice Cream, but The Ultimate Root Beer Float has four, elevating it to Root Beer Float stardom with whipped cream, cherries… and a splash of booze.
+The classic Root Beer Float only has 2 ingredients: Root Beer and Vanilla Ice Cream, but The Ultimate Root Beer Float has four.
+Elevating it to Root Beer Float stardom with whipped cream, cherries… and a splash of booze, if you dare…

 Of course, you can omit the alcohol, if desired or if you are serving it to those who are not of age.
 No matter which type of float you choose, there are a few key steps to making yours dreamy.